 If you want access to a wide range of accommodation at reasonable prices, Cyprus in winter is a great choice.
 By travelling out of season, you have less competition for rooms, and rates are very reasonable.
 Some hotel services might be lacking at this time of year (hotels bars and restaurants suffer from the lack of guests), but there is so much available outside your hotel that this really isn’t an issue.

 I stayed at the Apollonia Holiday Apartments in Paphos, and can highly recommend them for location, hospitality and facilities if you are staying in the west of the island and want affordable, good value accommodation.
 Check out http://apolloniacy.com/ for more info (not sponsored/affiliate).

 Well, it’s pretty obvious what my answer to that would be.
 If you’re looking for a beach holiday, you should probably head a little further afield at this time of year, but if you are a history and culture buff, a fan of discovering local towns and hiking the cliff paths, or just in need of a peaceful break in a sunny climate, it’s the perfect time of year.
 Just don’t tell your friends.
 We don’t want the secret getting out.

-If you enjoyed this post, why not check out my post on Cyprus’s capital?
+If you enjoyed this post about Cyprus winter holidays, why not check out my post on the island’s capital?

 Nicosia: A day in Cyprus’s divided capital